elgud/eleventy-netlify-cms/src/about/index.md

  order: 1
 ---

-I am a person that writes stuff.
+I am a person that writes stuff and likes coding.